alohaia/fcitx.nvim/README.md

 <h1 align="center">Fcitx.nvim</h1>

-A NeoVim plugin for storing and restoring fcitx status of several mode groups separately.
+A Neovim plugin for storing and restoring fcitx status of several mode groups separately.

 This plugin stores fcitx status while leaving a <ins>mode group</ins> and restore a mode group's fcitx group while entering this group.
 All disabled mode groups and other modes share one status.